 “The best games for 2-year-olds are ones where they create, usually with a parent, older child, or another adult,” says Tovah Klein, director of the Barnard Center for Toddler Development and author of “How Toddlers Thrive.”
 “This can be engaging in imaginative play with a tea set, rolling balls around or building with blocks.
 Any open-ended items, such as blocks, give toddlers the opportunity to create without rules.
 Games shouldn’t have a right or wrong at this age; they should just be fun.”

-Simple, repetitive activities may err on the side of mind-numbing to you, but to your toddler, they’re the epitome of fun — and they’re also a great opportunity for bonding.
+Simple, repetitive activities may err on the side of mind-numbing to you, but to a toddler, they’re the epitome of fun — and they’re also a great opportunity for bonding.

 “Toddlers learn the most from simple games that are engaging and interactive,” says Rebecca Schrag Hershberg, author of “The Tantrum Survival Guide.”
 “When parents and children play together, the point is to foster connectedness, which is the foundation for everything else — particularly learning.
 The most important thing a parent can do is encourage a sense of comfort and security when playing a game with their little one.
 This way, the child is free to work things out on their own.”